-- (7) Purchase securities (other than securities of the U.S. government, its agencies or instrumentalities or tax-exempt securities, except tax-exempt securities backed only by the assets and revenues of nongovernmental issuers), if, as a result of such purchase, more than 25% of the fund's total assets would be invested in any one industry. - (8) With respect to 75% of its total assets, acquire more than 10% of the outstanding voting securities of any issuer. - (9) Issue any class of securities which is senior to the fund's shares of beneficial interest, except for permitted borrowings.
+- (6) Purchase or sell commodities, except as permitted by applicable law. - (7) Underwrite securities issued by other persons except to the extent that, in connection with the disposition of its portfolio investments, it may be deemed to be an underwriter under certain federal securities laws. - (8) Purchase securities (other than securities of the U.S. government, its agencies or instrumentalities) if, as a result of such purchase, more than 25% of the fund's total assets would be invested in any one industry. - (9) Issue any class of securities which is senior to the fund's shares of beneficial interest, except for permitted borrowings.